APCSLowell/RaspberryPi/README.md

 ---------------
 You will create a circuit with at least 4 LEDs.
 Any pin marked with green on slide 11 can be used for output (e.g. 17, 18, 22, 24, 27).
 Your working program should store the 4 output pin numbers in an array.
 In `setup()` set the pin mode of each of the pins you choose to output.
 In `draw()`, randomly choose a pin using `Math.random()`.
 See slides 20 - 21 for a sample circuit and program.
 When you have your program working, call your instructor over to show him.

-Multiple LEDs that are controlled by buttons
+LEDs that are controlled by buttons
 ------------------
 You will create a circuit with at least 2 LEDs and 2 buttons.
 You will then write a program that allows a user to turn the LEDs on and off with the buttons.
 First, just connect one button.
 Connect the button to pin 4 and -.
 To test the circuit, run the SimpleInput program.
 Pressing the button should change the fill of the ellipse.
 Now add an LED that connects to - through a 220 Ohm resistor.
 The + lead on the LED should connect to a different pin like 17.
 Add code so that if `GPIO.digitalRead(4)` is High, then set `GPIO.digitalWrite(17,GPIO.HIGH)`.
 Add another button, LED and resistor.
 Call your instructor over to see the working circuit.

-Control an animation with a photo resistor
+Move a circle by casting a shadow on a photo resistor
 ------------------
-You will create a circuit with photo resistor.
-You will then write a program using the Processing's `map()` function that takes input from the photo resistor to control an animation on the computer screen.
-More details to come
+You will create a circuit with photo resistor and a capacitor.
+The capacitor connects from - power rail to one lead of the photoresitor.
+That same lead of the photoresistor will also connect to pin 4.
+The other lead of the photoresitor connects to 3.3V + on the power rail.
+The photoresistor senses the amount of light that reaches it.
+The capacitor charges like a battery.
+We’ll measure how long it takes to charge the capacitor and that will tell us how much light is reaching the photoresistor.
+You can find some sample code on slide 30 of the PowerPoint.
+Call your instructor over to see the working circuit.